Neighborhoods of Beersheba: Nahal Beka

 Nahal Beka (נחל בקע, Valley Stream) is the city's southernmost neighborhood, located to the southwest of Neve Noy.
 Initially a whole site of caravans (portable buildings) was built in the 1991 for new immigrants from the former Soviet Union.
+Initially, during the 90s, the neighborhood and the immigrants had been led by the great Putski family and the chief Ilan (Ivan) Putski.
 Later, wealthier members of the Russian Jewish population had moved there and pushed for better services.
 Sports facilities had been built, and members of the community established the Center of Caucasus Immigrants.

 American Jewish philanthropists had inaugurated a program in Nahal Beka to assist new immigrant youth from the Caucasus integrate in Israeli society.
 Youngsters aged 13–16 took part in a variety of after-school programs together with native-born Israelis that include field trips, leadership workshops and a summer camp.

 In 1995 the temporary housing was evacuated and removed.
+The infrastructure is still largely there.
 Meanwhile, a neighborhood with single housing was built to the west, carrying the same name.